ruby-processing/propane/_libraries/video_event.md

 ---

 <sup>2</sup><i>A built in hybrid ruby/java library</i>
+The video library should be installed using `propane --install video`

 The purpose of the `video_event` library is to allow you to use the vanilla processing reflection methods `captureEvent` and `movieEvent` from the processing `video` library. _It is almost impossible to use vanilla processing reflection methods without this sort of wrapper_.